Mission San Jose in San Antonio

 Zapata County was named for Col. Jose Antonio de Zapata, a rancher who rebelled against Mexico.
 The oldest town is San Ygnacio, settled in 1830 and located on the Rio Grande 30 miles south of Laredo.
 Mexican immigrants led by Jesus Trevino first settled it.
 The original sandstone house still stands today and bears a historical marker.

-The popular Western drama “Viva Zapata,” starring Marlon Brando and Anthony Quinn in 1951, was filmed in San Ygnacio.
+The famous Western drama “Viva Zapata,” starring Marlon Brando and Anthony Quinn in 1951, was filmed in San Ygnacio.
 The town is listed as a National Historic Place.

-As you can see, there is much history in this part of Texas.
-I hope you visit some of these attractions in South Texas and many more out that way.
+As you can see, there are several things to do in South Texas – so much history in this part of Texas.
+I hope you enjoy visiting some of these attractions in South Texas and many more out that way.

 PIN IT!